polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/obtain-coretime.md

 ## Introduction

-Coretime is the mechanism in which validation resources are allocated from the relay chain to the respective task, such as a parachain.
+After deploying a parachain to the Paseo TestNet in the [previous tutorial](/tutorials/polkadot-sdk/parachains/zero-to-hero/deploy-to-testnet/){target=\_blank}, the focus shifts to understanding Coretime, which is the mechanism in which validation resources are allocated from the relay chain to the respective task, such as a parachain.
 A parachain could only produce blocks and finalize them on the relay chain by obtaining coretime.

 There are two ways to obtain coretime: